Tensions Over Rare Earths Roil the Market

 While not a merger or IPO, you can make a case that this AMD/OpenAI deal is heavily focused on “buzz.”
 In fact, buzz that drives AMD’s stock higher is a key ingredient.

-Now, to be fair, the pushback is that this deal aligns incentives between AMD and OpenAI – which is does.
+Now, to be fair, the pushback is that this deal aligns incentives between AMD and OpenAI – which it does.

 Plus, if OpenAI runs into cash-flow problems, it has secured funding and capital commitments from other sources (like Microsoft and Nvidia) that could provide alternative and potentially more reliable payment streams.